English at Armstrong Creek School

 Our teaching practices include modelled reading, shared reading, guided reading, independent reading, reciprocal reading, literature circles and close reading.

-Our work is informed by evidences; teachers use student learning data and respond to individual needs in reading using the most appropriate instructional practice.
+- Our work is informed by evidence; teachers use student learning data and respond to individual needs in reading using the most appropriate instructional practice.

 With explicit reference to the Victorian Curriculum, the teaching and learning of writing at Armstrong Creek School is designed using the Fountas and Pinnell Writing Continuum as guidance.

 Curriculum requirements are met through carefully designed learning experiences in four major areas of writing: